 Liesa Hackett of Huntsville is an accountant for the City of Huntsville.
 She is a member of the City of Huntsville Veterans Affairs Advisory Board, former president of the Huntsville Leadership Institute, and former board member of CASA of Walker, San Jacinto, and Trinity counties.
 Hackett also served in the U.S. Army for 14 years.
 Hackett’s term expires Feb.1, 2023.

-Bonnie Hellums of Houston is a visiting judge and previously served for 20 years as judge of the 247th Family District Court in Harris County.
+Bonnie Hellums (Chair) of Houston is a visiting judge and previously served for 20 years as judge of the 247th Family District Court in Harris County.
 She is a former member of the Supreme Court Permanent Judicial Commission for Children, Youth, and Families and a former board member of the Texas Office for the Prevention of Developmental Disabilities.
 Hellums’ term expires Feb.1, 2023.

 Dorothy Jean Calhoun of Missouri City retired from the Department of Defense and also worked at The University of Texas Health Science Center in Houston.
 She is a former gubernatorial appointee to the Early Childhood Intervention Advisory Committee, and a member of the American Psychological Association and National Board for Certified Counselors.
 Calhoun’s term expires Feb.1, 2019.